-Download and copy your certificate files to your server
+Download and unzip your certificate files

 Install the PKCS#7 SSL Server Certificate File

 - Open the Internet Information Services (IIS) Manager.
 From the Start screen, click or search for Internet Information Services (IIS) Manager and open it.